cpacia/chatchannels/README.md

                  m3b
 ```

-Loading the message history of the channel is just a matter of traversing the DAG backwards from the head of the channel.
+Since each message is an IPFS object loading the message history of the channel is just a matter of traversing the DAG backwards from the head of the channel.

 ## Usage